The Carburetor Shop LLC

 jets and power valve should be calibrated on the center carburetor.

-Once the idle, main metering, and power circuits have been calibrated on the
+Once the idle, main metering, and power circuits have been calibrated on

-adjustment issues with the end carbs.
+clearance or adjustment issues with the end carbs.
+REMEMBER TO ADJUST THE

 Different applications will have different needs for air/fuel (power or